cau-placc/pakcs/README.md

   A directory containing various executables to execute the components of PAKCS.

-`src`:
-  This directory contains the compiler from Curry into Prolog which is the basis of the main component of PAKCS: the interactive development environment.
+`ci`:
+  This directory contains some files supporting the CI build of gitlab.

 `currytools`:
   This directory contains some base tools for Curry (see the README there for a more detailed description).

+`docker`:
+  This directory contains the files to generate the docker images of PAKCS.

 `docs`:
   This directory contains some documentation (Curry Report, PAKCS User Manual,